CDCgov/prime-reportstream/prime-router/docs/playbooks/how-to-use-token-auth.md

-# How To Use FHIR Style Token Authentication
+# How To Use FHIR Style Token Authentication and the Waters API.

+The Waters API, the primary secure entrypoint to ReportStream, is named in memory of Dr. Michael Waters.

 This playbook is a set of commandline scripts meant to exercise and demonstrate the 3 steps in FHIR style authentication.